 That means that wandering hands cannot get caught between the log and wedge during operation.

-WEN back this product with a 2-year warranty, a friendly customer helpline, and a national network of experienced repair engineers.
+WEN back this splitter with a 2-year warranty, a friendly customer helpline, and a national network of experienced repair engineers.

-Given its low price but high specifications, if you want great value for money, this is the best wood splitter you can buy.
+Given its low price but high specifications, if you want great value for money, this is the best wood splitter.

 - Gas/Electric: Electric

 - Maximum Log Size: 21” long, 10” diameter

 The PowerSmart PS90 Electric Log Splitter is a conveniently light and compact machine ideal for domestic use.